-When hounds are in full cry and go over or cross open country, like a flock of pigeon, it's called "streaming away."
+When hounds are in full cry and go over or cross open country, like a flock of pigeons, it's called "streaming away."
 When hounds are in "full cry" if they were bunched closely together (not this photo) it is said you can throw a "blanket" over the entire pack.
 Hypothetically, being able to put a blanket over a pack of hounds in full cry is beautiful to see and hear.
 It demonstrates they are a level pack, bred to work as one with similar conformation and abilities.
 It takes years of consistent, careful breeding to reach and keep.
 It is the ultimate goal of a great pack.
-Photo by Gil Brown.

-be sure to pick a place with plenty of room.
+Once the field starts to move out, you should try to remain in the same relative position.
+If the person in front of you is too slow, it's appropriate to pass them, but be sure to pick a place with plenty of room.
 When on a hard run, if riders begin to string out and not keep up with hounds, by all means ride on forward.
 Always try to stay up with hounds but behind the Field Master.